GSA-TTS/identity-dev-docs/_pages/production.md

 You must have a signed IAA (Inter-Agency Agreement) with Login.gov **with your integration explicitly listed in it** in order to deploy to production.
 You will need to provide the IAA number this application will be billed under.
 The IAA number format will include `GTC-Order-Mod` (e.g. `LGABCFY210001-0001-0000`), where GTC stands for General Terms & Conditions.
 You may also hear these referred to as forms 7600A and 7600B.

 Please reach out to your agency IAA contact if you have any questions.
-If your agency does not already have an IAA, then ask your agency contact to reach out to [partners@login.gov](mailto:partners@login.gov) to begin the IAA process, which can take up to 6 weeks to complete.
+If your agency does not already have an IAA, then ask your agency contact to [submit our partner interest form](https://share.hsforms.com/16DIoo--rTU2xbNW1MShkBg3ak9e) to begin the IAA process, which can take up to 6 weeks to complete.

 ## Staging environment